-We understand that the Railways Pension Scheme is in deficit and was 92.7% funded as at 31st December 2013.
-That information was disclosed in the Trustees Summary Funding Statement.
+We understand that the American Express pension scheme is in deficit and was 79.2% funded as at 31st December 2014.
+That information was disclosed in a summary funding statement which was published in February 2016.

 To help put these figures into perspective we have set out below a summary of the situation in previous reviews: